Ship across the US! Learn more - Order $200 or more to receive a bag of guppy FRY for free (leave us an order note)

 habitat for guppy fish guide

-Fancy guppies are a perfect choice for people getting into the hobby.
+Fancy guppies (also known as "rainbow fish" or by their scientific name, Poecilia reticulata) are a perfect choice for people getting into the hobby.
 Their vivid colors, lively demeanor, and adaptability make them an appealing beginner fish.
+Guppies are especially popular in the aquarium hobby, with enthusiasts worldwide appreciating their beauty and ease of care.
 That said, even hardy species like guppies thrive best in conditions that closely mimic their natural habitats.
-In this comprehensive post, you'll discover all the essentials—from tank setup and water parameters to tank mates and maintenance—so your guppies can flourish.
+In this comprehensive post, you’ll discover all the essentials—from tank setup and water parameters to tank mates and maintenance—so your guppies can flourish.

 If you need help with choosing the right sized tank for your guppies, you can also use our fish tank size calculator for guppies here.
 This tool will tell you how many gallon you will need for x amount of fish.